Openstack: Some first steps (revisited with Opentofu)

 # Add the subnet (the internal one)

-openstack router add subnet rt-ext sub-int-net And I have a router connected to two networks.
+openstack router add subnet routert-external subnetwork-internal And I have a router connected to both networks, ext-net and internal.
 I can get a visual representation of that in Openstack dashboard (with the user admin):

 Create User and Project